granularai/fabric/README.md

-# Code for the paper "Detecting Urban Changes with Recurrent Neural Networks from Multitemporal Sentinel-2 Data" (Submitted to IGARSS 2019)
+# Code for the paper "Detecting Urban Changes with Recurrent Neural Networks from Multitemporal Sentinel-2 Data" (Accepted in IGARSS 2019)

 This is the github repository containing the code for the paper ["Detecting Urban Changes with Recurrent Neural Networks from Multitemporal Sentinel-2 Data"](https://sagarverma.github.io/others/CD_IGARSS_2019.pdf) by Maria Papadomanolaki, Sagar Verma, Maria Vakalopoulou, Siddharth Gupta, Konstantinos Karantzalos.